 Generating interest in an event starts long before the big day and with the number of social media users predicted to reach 2.95 billion by 2020, businesses can’t afford to overlook these channels when it comes to ticket sales.
 From the power of unique codes to the potential of reaching untapped audiences, social platforms can be hugely profitable for businesses who are looking to drum up interest online.

 So, yes.
 Fake reviews do exist.
-But reviews like “What can I say about this product that hasn’t already been said about the wheel, the penicillin or the iPhone?” … just make us speechless.
+But, reviews like: “What can I say about this product, that hasn’t already been said?” … just make us speechless.
 Honestly?
 This has to come to an end.

 Research shows that online consumers use reviews to make purchase decisions and that e-shops that provide reviews tend to sell more.